 |Higher earning potential||Difficult study as compared to ADN|

 Between ADN vs BSN, an edge attributed to the BSN is that you will need to pass the National Council Licensure Examination (NCLEX).
 According to the National Council of State Boards of Nursing, NCLEX Exam takers who graduated with a bachelor’s degree (BSN) are more likely to pass it on their first attempt.
 It will be easier to get affiliations and accreditation if you have BSN rather than ADN.

 BSN graduates have an advantage over ADN graduates in comparison of ADN vs BSN.
 Various research has shown that health centers with BSN-qualified nurses have experienced improved patient outcomes and care quality.
 Moreover, studies indicated a positive correlation between hiring BSN nurses and lowered patient mortality, fewer medical errors, and better communication.

 The above doesn’t mean that ADN nurses offer less care than nurses with a BSN degree.
 It is just that they are better trained, prepared, and ready to tackle more jobs thanks to their extensive education in the field.
 The elaborate curriculum and clinical hours enable BSN nurses to meet patients’ nursing needs better and deliver safe, effective patient care.

 So which one should you opt for?
 An ADN or a BSN?
-The decision for which one to choose comes down to personal preferences regarding time and work experience and future career goals.
+Consider the following:

 Obtaining an ADN allows you to get registered as a nurse and start working two years earlier.
 Completing a BSN degree gives you an advantage over available career prospects in both the short-term and long-term outlook.
 According to Franklin University’s Program Chair for Nursing, Dr. Gail Baumlein, “When filling an open position for nursing between two candidates, if all other elements are equal, the position will most likely go to the person with the BSN.”